Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Banshee's Veil.png" Align=right width=8% height=8%>

 - 3250 Gold
-- Wonderous Item
+- Wondrous Item

 **Annull**: A spectral orb of energy lingers on you.
-When Banshee's Veil is off cooldwon you automaticly succeed your next saving throw.
-Once this effecet is used, it cannot be used again until 36 seconds pass.
+When Banshee's Veil is off cooldown you automatically succeed your next saving throw.
+Once this effect is used, it cannot be used again until 36 seconds pass.

 ---